riderjensen/personal-site/src/posts/streaming-mp4-to-twitch.md

 ```bash
 ls *.mp4 > filename.txt
 ```
-Then you will need to go into the file and mass edit each one so each line looks like this:
+Then you will need to go into the file and mass edit each line to look similar:
 ```txt
 file '[FILE_PATH]/[FILE_NAME]'
 ```
-so for example it would look something like this
+For example it would look something like this:
 ```txt
 file '/mnt/e/Videos/video1.mp4'
 file '/mnt/e/Videos/video2.mp4'